 We understand the financial, ethical, legislative and policy frameworks of government and we have a track record of providing effective, responsive and reliable legal services.

 Holding Redlich is a trusted adviser to government, state instrumentalities and government owned corporations along the eastern seaboard.

-We advise on a range of matters, including asset sales, competitive tendering and procurement in the acquisition of goods and services, corporate governance, infrastructure development, outsourcing (including IT outsourcing), property and leasing, planning and environment, land acquisition, public private partnerships, and construction.
+We advise on a range of matters, including competitive tendering and procurement in the acquisition of goods and services, corporate governance, infrastructure development, outsourcing (including IT outsourcing), property and leasing, planning and environment, land acquisition, public private partnerships, and construction.

 We know that to properly understand the challenges in providing legal advice to government, a firm needs to possess a breadth of experience drawing from working internally for government and also externally for consumers of government services.
 A number of our lawyers have served in senior positions in government or on boards of government owned corporations and instrumentalities.

 We believe in a deeply interactive relationship with our government clients.
 We also seek to share our own expertise by providing high quality training and professional development to our government clients’ in-house legal teams and management.

 Our expertise includes:

 We are on the Commonwealth Legal Services Multi-Use List